 Working as a travel specialist for Experience Travel Group (ETG), I take a research trip to Asia every year (yes, I know – it’s a cross I must bear).
 I was trying to decide between Oman and India – India is a country I know incredibly well, but with an endless amount to discover, and Oman a place I had visited before, but wanted to get to know in-depth.
 After several days agonizing over this achingly first-world problem, it occurred to me: why not combine both?

 For my trip, I took advantage of the Oman Air flight route between Muscat and Hyderabad, exploring Salalah and Deccan Plateau in Karnataka, South India.
 There are indeed similarities between the two places: in both, the Islamic heritage is palpable in beautiful mosques; the architecture generally is stunning and there is a warm, welcoming ambience throughout.
 Yet there is also enough variety to make a comparison between the two places fascinating.

 Oman has its own cultural identity, humour and playful manner.
 The souqs of Muscat are calm for a colourful wander, with aromas of burning frankincense filling the air.
 Its beaches are remote with golden sand in bays accessed by rugged coastal roads.
 The scenery is genuinely staggering, from deserts to mountains to wadis where flamingos and camels graze.

 India’s Deccan Plateau, on the other hand, where my trip took me next, is starkly different.
-It is a region just south of Hyderabad filled vibrant cities, where Bazaars are busy with bling shoppers, bangles, shoes, embroidered saris and pearls.
+It is a region just south west of bustling Hyderabad.
 You’ll find incredible Indo-Islamic tombs, mosques, and forts in remote locations.
 Plus, you can visit easily accessible rural regions, which Hindus from local villages visit to offer incense and flowers to their Baba or Saint or Sufi.

 Both Oman and India offer exceptional cuisine.
 However, the flavours you’ll encounter in either are worlds apart.
 In Oman, you can expect delicious mezzes, shwarmas and dates – a lot of dates!
 By contrast, Hyderabad is the home of the biryani, the famous dish of rice, meat, spices and herbs.
 Mouthwatering curries and soups are abundant here, too.